-Released as open source in July 2004, Ruby on Rails (or, as commonly abbreviated, RoR) has become one of the most effective frameworks for building great apps.
+Released as open-source in July 2004, Ruby on Rails (or, as commonly abbreviated, RoR) has become one of the most effective frameworks for building great custom apps.
 Being both flexible and powerful, it’s getting even more popular among developers, no matter if they are just rookies or experienced professionals in websites built with ruby.
 Besides its great features and elegant code, RoR is famous for its large community ready to share their experience or help with various questions.
-Its latest version – Rails 18.104.22.168 – has been released just recently in December 2019.
+Its latest version – Rails 126.96.36.199 – has been released just recently in February 2022.
 Keeping all these insights in mind, it’s no wonder that many reputable companies or service providers have decided to build their websites on Ruby.
-Professional tools, traveling, music, eCommerce –you name it.
-Here’s the list of top 20 world-known websites you should know (and use too).
+Professional tools, traveling, music, eCommerce applications –you name it.
+Here’s the list of top 20 world-known ruby on rails website examples you should know (and use too).

 If you’re familiar with the world of online merchants, you definitely know the name.
 And if you’re not, these are some facts for you to consider.
 And more importantly, it’s gaining more even popularity now as this platform is considered to be the easiest tool to start your online business (and has lots of other advantages as well).
 And, finally, even if it’s not on the list yet, there’s one more thing to pay your attention to – Spree Commerce.
-It is a free open-source platform founded by ex-members of Shopify team, a great tool we recommend and currently use for developing eCommerce projects.
+It is a free open-source platform founded by ex-members of the Shopify team, a great tool we recommend and currently use for developing eCommerce projects.
+We have one more very famous ruby on rails website example!

 They say, traveling is life and it’s hard to disagree.
 Airbnb is a favored online marketplace and homestay network making it possible for people to offer or rent short-term lodging with the cost of stay defined by the property owner.
 If you’re not into big names like Hilton or Ritz and you want to save some money – this service is worth your attention.
 As claimed by the official website, Airbnb has over 7M listings in 100K cities and 220 countries.
-The numbers speak for themselves, so if you like to discover new places, try out Airbnb.
+The numbers speak for themselves, so if you like to discover new places, try out Airbnb and see for yourself that it’s one of the greatest ruby on rails website examples!

-Ruby on Rails helped Airbnb manage a huge amount of transaction and their large scale payment systems are built with Rails.
+Ruby on Rails helped Airbnb manage a huge amount of transactions and their large-scale payment systems are built with Rails.

-It is a great example of websites built with Ruby.
+It is one of the great ruby on rails website examples.
 Kickstarter is a crowdfunding project with a mission in bringing creative projects, mostly in the field of arts and technology, to life.
-This way, project owners come up with their idea, choose a deadline and a minimum funding goal to fulfill their dream.
+This way, project owners come up with their idea, and choose a deadline and a minimum funding goal to fulfill their dream.
 If the project seems to be interesting, they collect money from the public to record albums, shoot movies, make video games or just have… fun.
 If the goal is not met by the deadline, no money is collected.
 But what it has to do with Ruby on Rails?
 Kickstarter, obviously!
 Kickstarter is the global leading crowdfunding platform with really intriguing stats to share.
 Currently, the platform is available for creators from 22 countries (the US, the UK, and Canada are on the list), but you can donate from everywhere.

 Bloomberg is an information agency that promptly provides the most current and up-to-date financial information on stock markets, stock prices, analytics and other information about the state of the modern financial market.
 This is one of the largest financial and economic news agencies in the world, providing the summaries that both individual businessmen and entire companies need.